How to Withdraw From UCSD (Undergraduates)

 Undergraduate students, find out what you need to know about withdrawing from UCSD.
-For information on withdrawing from Summer Session, see the Summer Session withdrawal instructions (PDF).
+For information on withdrawing from Summer Session, review the Summer Session calendar and e-mail email@example.com.

 If you are a first-time student and wish to withdraw from the University prior to or on the first day of instruction, you must notify the Office of Admissions and Relations with Schools that you want to decline your offer of admission by e-mailing firstname.lastname@example.org.
 If you are requesting a withdrawal after the first day of instruction, you must complete the Undergraduate Withdrawal form.

 Check with your college advisor to discuss the details and consequences of withdrawal.